liusida/ComfyUI-Notebook/README.md

 -   **ComfyUI is not a sandbox environment** - The security risk depends entirely on the permissions you grant to the ComfyUI process.
 Code executed through this node runs with the same privileges as your ComfyUI instance.
 -   **Treat downloaded workflows as Python source files** - If you download and execute workflows from untrusted sources, you could inadvertently run harmful Python code that could damage your system, access your files, or compromise your security.
--   **Not recommended for beginners** - The ComfyUI official organization prefers custom nodes that are secure for beginners.
-This node does not provide sandboxing or code restrictions, making it unsuitable for users with no programming experience who cannot verify the safety of the code they execute.

 ## ✨ Features